How to represent yourself at a parole review hearing, for prisoners on indeterminate sentence who don't have a lawyer.

 If you are unhappy with the decision

-If you think you have a case for Judicial Review, before applying to the High Court, write a “pre-action” letter to the Parole Board’s legal adviser setting out why you think the decision was unlawful:
+A judicial review must be brought within 3 months of the decision you want to challenge.
+However, before you apply to the High Court you must write a ‘pre-action’ letter to the Parole Board’s legal adviser explaining why you think the decision was unlawful:

 Parole Board for England and Wales

 The Parole Board will then consider if your case should be considered by a new panel.
 If you disagree with their decision you can ask the High Court for a judicial review.